pmuens/awesome-serverless/README.md

 - [From instances to functions](https://speakerdeck.com/yosriady/from-instances-to-functions-going-serverless) - Talk about the steps to go serverless.
 - [Serverless orchestration](https://www.slideshare.net/AmazonWebServices/serverless-orchestration-with-aws-step-functions-may-2017-aws-online-tech-talks) - Slide deck about serverless orchestration with the help of AWS Step Functions - Recording can be found [here](https://www.youtube.com/watch?v=-I4yNjTZY9U).
 - [Building serverless web applications](https://www.slideshare.net/AmazonWebServices/building-serverless-web-applications) - Slide deck form the talk about serverless web applications.
+- [Serverless?
+Not so Faas!](https://www.youtube.com/watch?v=e59pTjaVPCs) - Talk about the histrory of FaaS and cloud native architectures built with serverless tools.

 ## Amazon AWS resources